yunghsuanwu/The-Simulation-Game-Learning-LLMs-in-Groups/facilitator_guide.md

 ## Facilitation Notes: What to Expect

-**Confusion is the biggest issue — and it's normal.** The game is complicated until it isn't.
-The first two rounds are usually chaotic and disorienting; then it clicks.
+**Confusion is the biggest issue — and it's normal.** The game is complicated until you start to play it.
 Your job is to be confident enough to *hold the group in that confusion* rather than rescuing them from it.
 Resist the urge to over-explain.
 Answer direct rule questions, keep the clock running, and trust the structure.

 **Some frustrations are features, not bugs.** Design tensions you should *not* fix:

 - **The VOICE bottleneck.** Everything the AI knows and everything it commands passes through one person.
 This is the point.
+The person in the voice role can either dissapear into the role or take agnecy.
+This is a choice they can play with, try not to push them away from it.
 - **The HANDS' lack of agency.** Carrying out instructions you can't question, or watching your work be undone, can feel genuinely uncomfortable.
 This is also the point — and prime debrief material.
 - **Territorial behaviour.** Players guarding objects, sitting on chairs to protect them, waiting for rivals to move away before swooping in.
 Let it happen (within the respect-and-safety briefing).